scipy-conference/scipy_proceedings/papers/yaksh/yaksh.rst

      Dictionary mapping for new code evaluator :label:`fig:yaksh-new-code`

 In the given Fig :ref:`fig:yaksh-new-code`, python is the programming language, standardtestcase, stdiobasedtestcase, hooktestcase are the test case type which are mapped to corresponding evaluator class.
-Here yaksh is the directory, python_assertion_evaluator is the file and PythonAssertionEvaluator is the class which contains evaluation related code.
+Here the values of the dictionary correspond to the full name of the Evaluator subclass, in this case ``PythonAssertionEvaluator`` is the class which is responsible to evaluate the code.

-Separate evaluator files needs to be created for all the test case types except hook test case.
+Separate evaluator files needs to be created for all the test case types except the hook test case.

-An evaluator class should have four methods `__init__`, teardown, compile_code and check_code.
+An evaluator class should have four methods ``__init__``, teardown, compile_code and check_code.

-- `__init__` method is used to extract all the metadata such as user answer, test cases, files (if any for file based questions), weightage (float value), partial_grading (boolean value).
+- ``__init__`` method is used to extract all the metadata such as user answer, test cases, files (if any for file based questions), weightage (float value), partial_grading (boolean value).
 - teardown method is used to delete all the files that are not relevant once the execution is done.
-- All the code compilation task will be done in compile_code method.
+- All the code compilation task will be done in ``compile_code`` method.
 No need to add this method if there is no compilation procedure.
-- All the code execution task will be done in check_code method.
+- All the code execution task will be done in ``check_code`` method.
 This method should return three values.

   - success (Boolean value) - indicating if code was executed successfully, correctly
   - weight (Float value) - indicating total weight of all successful test cases